PeterSommerlad/PSsODIN/README.md

 * Negating the minimal signed value.
 * Division by zero.

-You can play with it and observe code generation on [Compiler Explorer enum](https://godbolt.org/z/33ac3Khar) or [class-based](https://godbolt.org/z/djcxTbr9e)
+You can play with it and observe code generation on [Compiler Explorer enum](https://godbolt.org/z/33ac3Khar)

 It provides the following types in `namspace pssodin` and corresponding UDL operators in `namespace pssodin::literals`: